 - Keep your heart rate above 65% of your maximum heart rate during the test.

 - The test phase ends after 15 minutes.
-Press the OK button to confirm and continue to the cool down phase.
+Pacer/Pacer Pro: Press the OK button to confirm and continue to the cool down phase.
+Ignite 3: Tap the display to confirm and continue to the cool down phase.

 - Cool down by walking slowly to promote your recovery.

 - After finishing the cool down you'll see the distance you walked on the display.

 - Pacer/Pacer Pro: Press the BACK button once to pause your session, once paused press and hold the BACK button to end the session.
 Ignite 3: Press the button once to pause your session, once paused press and hold the button to end the session.

 Your current heart rate and the heart rate value above which you need to stay is shown at the top of the display.
 At the bottom of the display you'll see the time elapsed.

 - If your heart rate is too low (below 65% of your HRmax), the watch will alert you.
 This means you need to walk faster to raise your heart rate.
 The test can be completed even if you don’t reach 65% of your maximum heart rate, it will not cause the test to fail.
 However, the test result will be more reliable if your heart rate stays above the limit throughout the test.